N4t4ly4/aptitude_test/README.md

 Retrieving_languages.js.png

-That are included in this repository along with the source code files as well.
+They are included in this repository along with the source code files as well.

 1.